disintar/toncli/README.md

 Main tasks are - not to use lite-client / fift / func.
 All can be done with python.

-There is many TODOs in code - feel free to fix them and create PRs
+There are many TODOs in code - feel free to fix them and create PRs

 ## Features and status